craig08/gvisor/test/fuse/README.md

 ## Running the tests

-Based on syscall tests, fuse tests can run in different environments.
-To enable fuse testing environment, the test targets should be appended with `_fuse`.
+Based on syscall tests, FUSE tests generate different runtime environments.
+However, FUSE device is only registered in gVisor runtime with vfs2 and fuse enabled.
+The corresponding targets end in `_fuse`.

 For example, to run fuse test in `stat_test.cc`: